 - https://www.rhinobldg.com/blog/five-reasons-metal-aircraft-hangars-rule

-- https://premierbuildings.com/steel-airplane-hangars/
+- https://xtdsteel.com/blogs/steel-airplane-hangar/

 - https://cdmg.com/building-faqs/metal-aircraft-hangars

-- https://www.regionalgateway.net/sustainable-and-technological-innovations-in-aircraft-hangars/
+- https://titansteelstructures.com/metal-building-types/advantages-of-clear-span-buildings/

-- https://lionbuildings.com/why-is-steel-the-best-construction-material-for-hangars/
+- https://www.worldwidesteelbuildings.com/steel-buildings/aircraft-hangars/

 - https://gensteel.com/steel-building-kits/aircraft-hangars/

-- https://www.arcosteel.com/building-types/airplane-hangars/
+- https://wellbiltdoors.com/news/hydraulic-vs-traditional-hangar-doors-which-is-right-for-your-hangar/

 - https://www.bifold.com/door-comparisons.php